ruggeri/tech-notes/randos/automotive/engines/transmission.md

   different layshafts.
 There are two clutches; the even clutch connects to the even input shaft and layshaft, and the odd clutch connects to the odd input shaft and layshaft.
+  - DCT only really came out for production roadcars in 2003 with the Volkswagen Golf R32.
   - Let's say you are in gear four.
 Then the clutch is not engaged.
 You can select gear five (or three), then you clutch in on the even shaft exactly as you clutch out on the odd shaft.